JosemiChaves9/hotel-linking-interview/README.md

   If everything worked fine you'll have the database initalized!

+##

 ## Initalize project
-1. **Install npm, yarn, node.js and Composer**
+1. **Install php, npm, yarn, node.js and Composer**

-    Follow these [tutorial](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for installing Node.js and npm, once you have installed npm you can install yarn with npm install -g yarn, and finally can install [Composer](https://getcomposer.org/download/).
+    Follow these [tutorial](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for installing Node.js and npm, once you have installed npm you can install yarn with `npm install -g yarn`, then you install PHP (follow [this tutorial](https://kinsta.com/blog/install-php/)) and finally you can install [Composer](https://getcomposer.org/download/).

 2. **Install dependencies**
     - in workspaces/backend run `composer install`